 As you may know, testosterone is a good thing and “high” testosterone = feeling and looking younger.
-You’re also much healthier because youthful testosterone levels improves cholesterol, blood pressure, blood sugar and many other health ailments..
+You’re also much healthier because youthful testosterone levels improve cholesterol, blood pressure, blood sugar, and many other health ailments..

 In the past, I’ve spoken about a variety of ways of naturally increasing your testosterone levels.
 However, it does you no good to increase testosterone, if you’re still doing things that are KILLING and lowering your testosterone levels, right?…

 So today I’m going to quickly discuss the top 10, clinically proven testosterone killers you must avoid.
 And in future articles, I’ll discuss each one in more detail.